 What to Expect

-Manila NAIA is a large, and often frustrating, airport.
+Manila Airport (code: MNL) is a large, and often frustrating, airport.
 It consists of 4 terminals (T1, T2, T3 and T4), which are allegedly connected by shuttle bus.
 However, many travelers report that this bus is often unoperational, forcing you to take a taxi at an inflated price.
 T3 is the largest and newest terminal, and T1 has had some recent renovations.
 Combined, they handle most of the major airlines.

 While travelers do report slight improvements at NAIA from year to year, you can still expect to wait in numerous long lines as you make your way to your flight.
 The airport does have a number of shops and restaurants; however, many are cash only, requiring you to find an ATM inside the airport.
 The airport reputedly offers free WiFi, but many report issues when they actually try to connect.
 For those looking for added comfort, there are first class lounges, some of which have showers, that economy class passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 Good to Know